jacebennett/logserv/README.md

 # LogServ

 LogServ is a lightweight service designed to serve log files from Unix-like systems.
-It provides a simple HTTP interface to access and view log files remotely.
+It provides a simple rest interface to search the most recent log entries.

 ## Prerequisites

 ### Required
 - **Deno**: LogServ is built using Deno, because it didn't require additional dependencies, and I wanted to play with it.
 Install Deno for your platform here: https://docs.deno.com/runtime/getting_started/installation/

 ### Optional Goodies
-- **docker**: we include a docker build in case images are the most convenient distributable
+- **docker**: I include a docker build in case images are the most convenient distributable
-- **vscode w/ devcontainer**: You should be able to open the project in a dev container in vscode or a codespace and be up and running.
+- **devcontainer**: You should be able to open the project in a dev container in vscode or a codespace and be up and running.

 ## Development